pgaudit/set_user/README.md

 PostgreSQL 9.4 or higher.
 The ALTER SYSTEM command does not exist prior to 9.4 and COPY PROGRAM does not exist prior to 9.3.

-## TODO

-The following changes/enhancements are contemplated:

-* Improve regression tests

 ##  Post-Execution Hooks

 `set_user` exposes two hooks that may be used to control post-execution behavior